 “She is a lot more vocal, she stands up for herself, she is more than a commander, she is really a leader, with a stronger will and more drive.
 She is really acting as a CFO now” Graham says about the effect of the program on Emily.
 “The employees who are closest to her have seen the change and I can see her overall effect on the team”.

 “Even if our pain is still related to money, things change a lot more if you talk more about skills and less about money.
 So, I always try to work on funding, technology and people all at the same time”.

 What’s Graham’s vision for the future?
 “In terms of business, we want to increase tenfold, involving 10,000 farmers.
 At this scale, I feel we will be able to drive real systemic change.
 I don’t think we need to scale geographically at the moment.
 I’d rather want to lock the key people in the company.
 My aim is to share the ownership of the company with core staff to have them 100% on board”.

-To learn more about the Amani Leadership & Management For Impact program and apply for the next Cohort starting the July in Kampala, Uganda, and August in Nairobi, Kenya here: https://amaniinstitute.org/what-we-do/amani-leadership-management-impact/
+To learn more about the Leadership for Growth program and apply for the next Cohort starting the July in Kampala, Uganda, and August in Nairobi, Kenya here: https://amaniinstitute.org/what-we-do/amani-leadership-management-impact/